Christian Bale and Matt Damon in winning form for real-life racing romp Ford v Ferrari

 Because this is a historical biopic about manly men doing manly things, one of our heroes has the mandatory nagging wife at home.
 To be fair, Outlander star Caitriona Balfe has more to play with than many wives in this kind of film -- at least she gets to crack a smile occasionally unlike, say, Claire Foy in First Man.
 But all too often she's there to disagree with her husband, even if it's contradictory -- one minute she wants him to keep racing, the next to give up.

 Speaking of biopic cliches, of course we get the scene where the hero can't sleep the night before the big day, and throughout the big climax we cut back to the family breathlessly watching at home.
-But you can't beat this kind of mid-century biopic for mid-century Americana, stuffed with lovingly re-created period details like slim ties, knitted shirts and endless gleaming sunglasses -- and of course era-defining sleekly curved and throatily growling automobiles like the deeply sexy Ford GT40 Mark II.
+Still, you can't beat this kind of mid-century biopic for vintage Americana.
+It's stuffed with classic cars and classic clothes, lovingly re-creating period details like slim ties, knitted shirts and endless gleaming sunglasses -- and of course era-defining sleekly curved and throatily growling automobiles like the deeply sexy Ford GT40 Mark II.

-Even with many of the same parts and much of the same track as many similar movies, Ford v Ferrari is a winner.
+Even with if it speeds around familiar corners as many similar movies, Ford v Ferrari is a winner.

-Discuss: Ford v Ferrari review: Christian Bale in winning form on racing romp
+Discuss: Ford v Ferrari review: Bale and Damon win over real-life racing romp

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.